 by TeachThought Staff

-While Skype has long been the standard and Google Hangouts has integration with Gmail and the Android operating system, in terms of video streaming platforms, 2020 has been the year of Zoom.
+While Skype has long been the standard and Google Meet has integration with Gmail and the Android operating system, in terms of video streaming platforms, 2021 has been the year of Zoom.

-As of April 2020, Zoom was seeing up to 300 million daily users and with many school districts in the United States sticking with remote teaching and learning for the Winter 2020 semester, strong growth is likely for the foreseeable future.
+In 2020, the Zoom app was downloaded 485 million times and while active users are less clear, with many businesses and school districts in the United States sticking with remote teaching and learning for the 2021 school year, strong growth is likely for the foreseeable future.

 And while this growth is well-earned as the result of video quality, a robust feature set, actually-usable free tiers, and other advantages, it’s still not perfect–and in fact, may not even be a good fit for your teaching this school year.
 So what are the best alternatives to Zoom for online teaching?